asosa1590/HW-6/README.md

 Number of Fisher Scoring iterations: 4

+Our model looked at the regression model of a gender when looking at indepdendent varialbes for education, marital status, poverty and Income.
+We determined that an advanced degree was the most influential indicator when determining gender in our linear regression model.
+Inc and wage was most likely to indicate whether the pariticpant was male.

 > model_probit <- glm(female ~ AGE + I(AGE^2) + educ_advdeg + POVERTY + INCWAGE + MARST,family = binomial (link = 'probit'), data = dat_use1)
 >
 > summary(model_probit)